premium-minds/dbeaver-vault/README.md

 ### Launching Vault Agent automatically

-To skip launching the Vault Agent manualy, you can configure your system manager to launch it on startup.
+To skip launching the Vault Agent manually, you can configure your system manager to launch it on startup.
 For `systemd` create a `/etc/systemd/system/vault-agent-dbeaver.service` with:
 ```desktop
 [Unit]
 Description="Vault Agent to serve Tokens - DBeaver"